lmammino/streams-workshop/04-transform-streams/README.md

 Let's move on!

-Ok, what's the point here?
+Ok, but what's the point here?

 Well, I hope you get a rough idea on how Transform streams work internally and how the data flows when you use them in combination with Readable and Writable streams.

 I promise you will never have to write all this complicate and error-prone code.
-In fact, in the next chapter we will see how to reduce all this complexity to exactly 1 line of code by using `.pipe()`!
+In fact, in the next chapter we will see how to reduce all this complexity to exactly 1 line of code by using `.pipe()`.
+Hold tight!

 ## 04.3 Summary